 Depending on how critical your role and certification is to the company, discuss with your team the possibility of certification reimbursement.
 If you can implement projects during your education that show immediate ROI, your chances of getting reimbursed are much higher, so be ready to do some analysis and self-advocating.

-These salaries climb higher because the certification process lets companies benchmark your skills against other potential job candidates.
+These Salesforce admin salaries climb higher because the certification process lets companies benchmark your skills against other potential job candidates.
 While you may know the skills you have because you use them in your job every day, a potential employer is less able to quantify a list of skills on a resume.
-Salesforce certification shows that you have proven knowledge of the platform, and you can use this knowledge in a defined way that they can compare against other employees or candidates.
+A certified administrator will always have a leg up on an admin with “street smarts” alone.

-Education as a Living
+Education as a living

 Maybe you already make enough money (good for you), and you’re interested in more lofty goals, like continued learning.
 Gaining and maintaining a Salesforce certification may still be up your alley.

 Salesforce MVP Douglas Ayers cites this continuing education, and more specifically the studying and use of the platform as the most significant benefit he’s experienced from the certification process.

 “I have benefited by studying up on topics that I don’t use as often and so become aware of features and options I might otherwise not come across in my daily job,” Ayers says.
-“With Salesforce’s three major releases a year, obtaining new and maintaining current certifications requires me keep up with an evolving technology.”
+“With Salesforce’s three major releases a year, obtaining new and maintaining current certifications requires me to keep up with an evolving technology.”

 Whatever your specialty, Ayers says using the platform helps before and after certification, “I first obtained the Salesforce Certified Administrator certification after being a full-time administrator for a year.
 As I gained more experience and more years on the platform, it was like a snowball effect, and I was able to tackle more certifications.